UIBoard/tools/Drafts/Prior art.md

 #### Graphical visualisation

 Other than textual documentation, there are lots of other visual techniques researchers have come up with over the last decennia.
-A survery published by [^Caserta 2010] in 2010 provides a good overview of graphical documentation techniques, both 2D- and 3D-based, representing the static aspects of the software and its evolution.
+A survery published by Caserta et al. [^Caserta 2010] in 2010 provides a good overview of graphical documentation techniques, both 2D- and 3D-based, representing the static aspects of the software and its evolution.
 It covers classical diagrams like those specified in UML as well as more special representations like, city & solary system metaphore representations, Voronoi treemaps etc. The survey categorises them according to their characteristics and features.

 ![Caserta2010](../Media/Images/Caserta2010.jpg)